How to Display a Cookie Audit Table on Your Website

 Step 1: Sign in to your CookieYes account.
 If you don’t have an account, sign up here for free.

-Step 3: Go to the Audit Table tab > Change the label names according to your preference > Click Save Changes to save all your settings.
+Step 3: Change the label names according to your preference > Click Save & Publish to save all your settings.

 - If you want to add further customization to your cookie audit table, you can include it inside the CSS tab under the CSS menu.